-The City and the City Employee Defendants breached the Contract by sharing confidential information regarding the System provided to them by Plaintiffs, and did so without justification.
+The City Defendants and the Ciber Defendants intentionally and in concert breached the Contract by sharing confidential information regarding the System provided to them by Plaintiffs, and did so without justification.

-By not acting to prevent the City's violation of the confidentiality provisions in the Contract, the City and the City Employee Defendants tortiously interfered in the Contract between the City and Plaintiffs.
+By not acting to prevent the City's violation of the confidentiality provisions in the Contract, the City Defendants and the Ciber Defendants tortiously interfered in the Contract between the City and Plaintiffs.

-By authorizing the City to enter into contracts in competition with the Contract, while knowing that the Contract minimum had not been met, the City and the City Employee Defendants tortiously interfered in the Contract between the City and Plaintiffs.
+By authorizing the City to enter into contracts in competition with the Contract, while knowing that the Contract minimum had not been met, the City Defendants and the Ciber Defendants tortiously interfered in the Contract between the City and Plaintiffs.

-The City and the City Employee Defendants willfully and intentionally interfered with the terms and conditions of the Contract in sharing Confidential Information.
+The City Defendants and the Ciber Defendants willfully and intentionally interfered with the terms and conditions of the Contract in sharing Confidential Information.

-The willful and intentional acts of the City and the City Employee Defendants Nagin, Meffert, Kurt, St. Pierre and Drake in sharing Confidential Information proximately caused actual damage to the Plaintiffs in the form of lost revenues and lost business both in the City and elsewhere throughout the United States and the world.
+The willful and intentional acts of the City and the City Employee Defendants Nagin, Meffert, Kurt, St. Pierre and Drake, in concert with the Ciber Defendants Ciber and ACS, in intentionally sharing Confidential Information proximately caused actual damage to the Plaintiffs in the form of lost revenues and lost business both in the City and elsewhere throughout the United States and the world.

-The City and the City Employee Defendants are liable for their tortious interference for the following, non-exclusive list of damages:
+The City Defendants and the Ciber Defendants are liable for their tortious interference for the following, non-exclusive list of damages:

-a.
-The startup costs associated with the development of the System, as contemplated by the Contract minimums;

-- The loss of present business and contracts as a result of the City and the City Employee Defendants' tortious interference, specifically but not limited to the sale of cameras to the City; - c.
-The loss of future business and contracts as a result of the City and the City Employee Defendants' tortious interference.
+- a.
+The startup costs associated with the development of the System, as contemplated by the Contract minimums; - b.
+The loss of present business and contracts as a result of the City Defendants' and the Ciber Defendants' tortious interference, specifically but not limited to the sale of cameras to the City; - The loss of future business and contracts as a result of the City Defendants' and the Ciber Defendants' tortious interference.